microchip-pic-avr-examples/pic18f16q41-ladder-demo/README.md

 ![Schematic](./images/schematic.png)

-The table below (reproduced from the PIC18F16Q41 data sheet) contains the ratios of the internal resistors available in PIC18F16Q41 and their expected outputs as a percentage of V<sub>DD</sub> and as an absolute value at VDD = 3.3V.
+The table below (reproduced from the PIC18F16Q41 data sheet) contains the ratios of the internal resistors available in PIC18F16Q41 and their expected outputs as a percentage of V<sub>DD</sub> and as an absolute value at V<sub>DD</sub> = 3.3V.

 | Resistor Ratio   | Output %      | Ideal Output at V<sub>DD</sub> = 3.3V
 | ---------------- | ------------- | -------